-This fact sheet provides information on setting up (incorporating) a CLG.
-This information is intended as a guide only, and is not legal advice.
+This fact sheet provides information on setting up (incorporating) a company limited by guarantee.
+This information is intended to be a guide only, and is not legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before deciding what to do.